The Art, Social Spatial Practice Research Cluster are presenting a Food for Thought public event and we welcome your participation!

 13 November - 14 November 2014 - Film and Television, Grant Street, Southbank

-Honorary Fellow of the VCA and MCM Dr Amanda Ravetz (Manchester School of Art, UK) presented a two-day symposium and workshop on arts practice and research, entitled 'Learning from Experience: Perspectives on Reverie'.
+Honorary Fellow of the Faculty of Fine Arts and Music Dr Amanda Ravetz (Manchester School of Art, UK) presented a two-day symposium and workshop on arts practice and research, entitled 'Learning from Experience: Perspectives on Reverie'.
 Dr Ravetz's research spans the fields of art and design, film and anthropology, taking the form of academic writing, filmmaking and live collaborations with artists.

 Kindly supported by the ASSP, MIN and MOB VCA Research Clusters, and hosted by the Centre for Cultural Partnerships and Film and Television.